gradle/gradle/README.md

 ### Adding a build

-The first screen shown by the _Gradle Client_ allows you to add local Gradle builds you want to interact with.
+The first screen shown by the _Gradle Client_ allows you to add local Gradle builds to explore.

 Click the _Add build_ button and pick the folder of a local build.
 Note that the folder must contain a `settings.gradle(.kts|.dcl)` file to be accepted.